-ENG 2118 American Literature II 3 credits, GE: Humanities
+ENG 2118 American Literature II

 Students study representative American authors from the romantic period until the present.
 Prerequisite: ENG 1001 Composition I.

 ENG 2123 20th Century Literature

 Students focus on some of the significant works of the twentieth century.
 The novels, plays and poetry of several American, British and European authors are read and discussed.
 Prerequisite: ENG 1001 Composition I.